AMReX-Codes/amrex/Docs/sphinx_documentation/source/EB.rst

 In the previous section, we've seen that the level-set and EB grids can exist on different levels of refinement.
-The practical reason behind this is that sometimes we want to capture interactions that are very sensitive close to EBs, but this can sometimes be difficult to keep track off.
-Hence the :cpp:`LSFactory` can be helpful int taking care of all of these parameters.
+The practical reason behind this is that sometimes we want to capture interactions that are very sensitive close to EBs, but this can sometimes be difficult to keep track of.
+Hence the :cpp:`LSFactory` can be helpful in taking care of all of these parameters.

-The basic principle of the :cpp:`LSFactory` (defined in `Src/EB/AMReX_EB_levelset.H`) is that it is created relative to some reference :cpp:`BoxArray ba`, :cpp:`Geometry geom`, and :cpp:`DistributionMapping dm`.
+The basic principle of the :cpp:`LSFactory` (defined in ``Src/EB/AMReX_EB_levelset.H``) is that it is created relative to some reference :cpp:`BoxArray ba`, :cpp:`Geometry geom`, and :cpp:`DistributionMapping dm`.
 The user then specifies refinement factors :cpp:`ls_ref` of the level-set data and :cpp:`eb_ref` of the EB grid.
 Calling the constructor: